daggerstrahd/daggerstrahd.github.io/Curse Of Strahd Adversaries.md

 When reduced to 0 HP outside his coffin (and not in sunlight/running water), Strahd transforms into mist form instead of being defeated.
 He must reach his coffin within 2 hours.

 **Charm - Action (3 Stress)**
 Strahd targets one humanoid within Close range.
-They must make a Presence + Instinct roll (Difficulty 19).
+Spend a Fear to force them to make a Presence Reaction Roll (19).
 On a failure, they become charmed and view Strahd as a trusted friend for 24 hours or until Strahd or his allies harm them.
 Charmed targets will allow Strahd to bite them.

-**Children of the Night - Action (4 Stress, once per session)**
+**Children of the Night - Action (4 Stress, 1 per session)**
 Strahd summons 2d4 swarms of bats or rats (or 3d6 wolves if outdoors).
 They arrive in 1d4 rounds and obey his commands for 1 hour.

 **Bite - Action (2 Stress)**